RobinRH/family-history-booklet/README.md

 + master:
     - This is the Swift 4 version of the code, not yet released.
     - The NSJSONSerialization code is replaced with the Codable interface, eliminating hundreds of lines of code.
+    - Several classes were refactored to support the Codable interface.
     - I am starting to remove the hard-coded individuals.
     - The FamilyTree class no longer contains a bunch of static members.
 Instead there is a GlobalData object that creates and tracks the one instance of FamilyTree.